Drantho/ReadmeGenerator/README.md

   - [License](#license)
   ## Description

-  This is a readme generator.
-It asks a series of questions about you and your project then creates a formatted readme file.
+  This is my portfolio.
+Browse my projects, see technologies I use, and view my contact info.

   -------------------------------------------------------------------------------